 - 1.7.1.
-When mapping in the QGIS template, there are restrictions in the SSM (see SSM User Guide) which need to be considered: - the SSM has strict site area restrictions, so polygons cannot add up to more than this - the SSM only accounts for on-site data - the SSM only contains habitats of medium distinctiveness or lower - the SSM only allows particular defaulted condition categories for each habitat (align with SSM tab 11)
+When mapping in the QGIS template, there are restrictions in the SSM (see SSM User Guide) which need to be considered: - the SSM has strict site area restrictions, so polygons cannot add up to more than this - the SSM only accounts for on-site data

-- only particular habitat interventions are possible in the SSM such as restrictions on the habitat type and condition that a baseline habitat can be enhanced to - 'Location ecologically desirable but not in local strategy' is not an option for Strategic Significance in the SSM - a maximum of 20 rows of data can be input into the SSM, therefore only 20 polygons can be mapped in the QGIS template, otherwise they will be lost in the SSM - 1.7.2.
+- the SSM only contains habitats of medium distinctiveness or lower - the SSM only allows particular defaulted condition categories for each habitat (align with SSM tab 11) - only particular habitat interventions are possible in the SSM such as restrictions on the habitat type and condition that a baseline habitat can be enhanced to - 'Location ecologically desirable but not in local strategy' is not an option for Strategic Significance in the SSM - a maximum of 20 rows of data can be input into the SSM, therefore only 20 polygons or polylines can be mapped in the QGIS template, otherwise they will be lost when transferring from the GIS import tool to the SSM - 1.7.2.
 If options required for a project are not available in the SSM, then the main metric should be used.